-Serengeti Plains
+The Serengeti Plains Tanzania

 The Serengeti Plains

-Serengeti plains are named after the maasai local word Siringet which means endless plains which they used to describe the Serengeti plains.
-The plains are flat with dotted acacia trees that makes one to see as far as he or she can with no interference.
-The plain is located in Serengeti district that forms the 7 districts in North Arusha region in Mara region.
-The district is administered by the mini administrative cells, the headquarters of the Serengeti district found in Mugumu town few kilometers away from the Serengeti gate of Ikoma in the Western part of the park.
+The plain is located in Serengeti district, which forms the 7 districts in the North Arusha region in Mara region.
+The district is administered by the mini administrative cells.
+The headquarters of the Serengeti district is found in Mugumu town, a few kilometers away from the Serengeti gate of Ikoma in the Western part of the park.

 The plains are a home of wildlife with 35 species of plain animals, more than 450 species of birds, the dominant habitats the Zebras, wildebeest, gazelles, topis, oribi, kobs, antelopes among others not leaving out the African big 5 those are Rare black Rhinos, Elephants which are the most recent addition to the park, leopards, Buffalo and finally the king of the jungle lions.